hardik0001/hardik0001/README.md

 - 👋 Hi, I’m hardik
-- 👀 I’m interested in web development and algo trading
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning font end web development
 - 📫 How to reach me on gmail -hardik.bha65@gmail.com